$ \Lambda_c $ semileptonic decays

-Through above preparation, the transition form factors of the semileptonic decay $ \Lambda_c\rightarrow n\ell\nu_\ell $ can be numerically calculated.
+Through the above preparation, we notice that only one Lorentz structure of $ f_1 $ and $ f_2 $ in Eqs.~(\ref{f1}) and (\ref{f2}) can meet all the above criteria, while we are unable to identify suitable Borel parameters that simultaneously satisfy both criteria for the remaining structures.
+Then the transition form factors of the semileptonic decay $ \Lambda_c\rightarrow n\ell\nu_\ell $ can be numerically calculated.
 The dependence of the form factors at the maximum recoil point $ q^2=0 $ with the required range of Borel parameter $ M_{B_2}^2 $ is shown in Fig.~\ref{fig:f0}.
 In Fig.~\ref{fig:f0}, it can be observed that the variation of $ s_1^0 $ has a negligible effect on $ f_1(0) $ and $ f_2(0) $, whereas the variation of $ s_2^0 $ has a more significant impact.
 For comparison, we show our results and previous theoretical predictions of transition form factors at maximum recoil point $ q^2=0 $ in Table~\ref{table:f0}.
 The errors are mainly determined by the uncertainties of the Borel parameters $ M_{B_1}^2 $ and $ M_{B_2}^2 $ and other input parameters listed in Eq.~(\ref{parameter}).
 In Table.~\ref{table:f0}, our results for $ f_1(0) $, $ f_2(0) $, and $ g_1(0) $ are comparable to other predictions, while there is significant variation for $ g_2(0) $ obtained from different theoretical methods.
-In this work, the sign of $ g_2(0) $ aligns with the results from LCSR~\cite{Khodjamirian:2011jp} and LF approach~\cite{Zhao:2018zcb}, but differs from those derived by other theoretical methods.
+In this work, the sign of $ g_2(0) $ aligns with the results from the LCSR~\cite{Khodjamirian:2011jp} and LF approach~\cite{Zhao:2018zcb}, but differs from those derived by other theoretical methods.
 Further investigations are needed to resolve this discrepancy.
 Moreover, it is worth mentioning that the results from LCSR~\cite{Khodjamirian:2011jp} are derived using the same interpolating current as in Eq.~(\ref{current-lc}), where the transition form factors at $ q^2=0 $ show a high level of consistency with QCDSR.